 My research leverages machine learning and causal inference methods for business and policy decisions, taking into account the unique feature of networked systems and human behavior.
-I am currently a Senior Research Scientist with the Networks & Behavioral Modeling group within the Central Applied Science team at Meta and a Non-Resident Fellow with the Regulation, Evaluation, and Governance Lab (RegLab) at Stanford Law School.
+I am currently a Staff Research Scientist with the Networks & Behavioral Modeling group within the Central Applied Science (formerly Core Data Science) team at Meta.
 Previously, I received my Bachelor of Science (B.S.) in Mathematics from Ohio University in 2012 where I was also a Barry M. Goldwater Scholar, completed a research fellowship with Alison Morantz and Dan Ho at Stanford Law School in 2012-2014, and received my Master of Arts (A.M.) in Statistics from Harvard University in 2015.
 I received my Ph.D.
 (January 2020) in Computational Social Science in the Management Science & Engineering Department at Stanford University (advised by Johan Ugander) where my graduate work was supported in part by a National Defense Science and Engineering Graduate Fellowship.
 I was formerly a Member of Technical Staff in the Data Science and Cyber Analytics Department at Sandia National Laboratories and was a 2016 SPOT Award recipient based on my research.

 Working Papers

-Yuan Yuan and Kristen M. Altenburger (2022).
-Characterizing Interference Heterogeneity and Improving Estimation for Experiments in Networks. [paper]
+Yuan Yuan and Kristen M. Altenburger (2024).
+Characterizing Interference Heterogeneity and Improving Estimation for Experiments in Networks.

 Publications